 If you want to make the little swirls like I did in the images, all you need to do is add small drops of yogurt to the top of the soup and take a toothpick and swirl it around the top of the soup (gently) to spread it out.

-Do they need to be soaked?
+Do the lentils need to be soaked?

 No!
 And in fact I highly advise against it.
 Red lentils cook really easily and unlike other legumes, generally do not require soaking.